ghoti143/DocTrack/index.md

 # DocTrack Pitch Deck

 Welcome to the DocTrack Pitch Deck!
-Click below to navigate through the slides:
+Click below to navigate through the slides:sad

 - [Problem Statement](1_Problem_Statement.html)
 - [The Solution](2_The_Solution.html)